Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-develop-dbt.md

   <Card
     title="dbt VS Code extension"
-    body="The free dbt VS Code extension is the best way to develop locally with the dbt Fusion Engine." link="/docs/about-dbt-extension"
+    body="The dbt extension brings a hyper-fast, intelligent, and cost-efficient dbt development experience to VS Code.
+The best way to experience all the power of the new dbt Fusion engine while developing locally." link="/docs/about-dbt-extension"
     icon="vsce"
     showBorderBeam